Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
 The event will cause the following:
      * 4% chance: Crime wave event
      * 2% chance: End of crime lord deal and Criminal Underworld event.
 Criminal Underworld can stack with Crime Wave.
+ * Capacity Subsidy: +40% energy boost from 50%
  * Unholy Matrimony (event): New event at game start that will give a purge speed penalty to all players (AIs not included) with the following combinations:
    * Necrophage and Fanatical Purifier (-400%)
    * Necrophage and Barbaric Despoiler (-300%)